 To convert an individual from mixed to full donor chimerism*

-** Full chimerism refers to an individual who exhibits post-transplant characteristics, (phenotype) in hematopoietic cells that is all of donor origin.
-“Mixed” chimerism refers to an individual which exhibits a mixture of their own and donor characteristics, (phenotype) in hematopoietic cells after hematopoietic stem-cell transplant.
+*Full chimerism refers to an individual who exhibits post-transplant characteristics, (phenotype) in hematopoietic cells that are all of donor origin.
+Mixed chimerism refers to an individual which exhibits a mixture of their own and donor characteristics, (phenotype) in hematopoietic cells after hematopoietic stem-cell transplant.

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.